2021 Nepal census: Controversies

 The enumerators of the census have been alleged to use pencil while filling out the forms, instead of ink pen.

 The Kayat community of Baglung declared boycotting from the census.
 The Nepal Federation of Indigenous Nationalities issued a statement alleging the census enumerators not asking the questions on language and religion.
 The federation has alleged enumerators of filling the form without asking these questions.
 The enumerators have also been alleged for noting second language as "Nepali", without asking the person.
 An enumerator was captured by the locals in Lamjung alleging that they noted their religion as Hindu, despite informing them that they are Buddhists.

 The Wambule community expressed its concern over census enumeration form having their language mentioned as "Yambule".
 Rai organizations also drew attention of the authorities citing that there is a Rai ethnicity, but no Rai language and that Rai people speak 26 languages which census enumeration form has incorrectly listed.

 People of Nisikhola Rural Municipality demanded to re-take the census after enumerators noted information in their notebooks instead of the official enumeration form.
 The deputy house speaker of Bagmati Province Assembly alleged census enumerators not even asking basic questions.
 She also alleged that census enumerators enlisted her second language as 'Nepali', when told them to write down 'Gurung'.
 She also demanded that the census should be conducted by local government.

-It has also been reported that census enumerators were chased away in Saptari, Siraha and Dhanusha of Province No. 2.
+It has also been reported that census enumerators were chased away in Saptari, Siraha and Dhanusha of Madhesh Province.
 Many people from the Dalit community reported of having to lie about their caste due to the fear of eviction by the landlords.

+The final census report of Nepal Census did not included data of Kuti, Gunji and Nabi villages of the Kalapani area, which was included in the preliminary census report released in January 2022.